jcpcsms/portfolio-csms/index.md

   The first EyeSpy+ prototype was developed through entering the Advanced Artificial Intelligence class with Dr. Ahmed Zaidy and revisiting OpenCV.
 By the end of the course, V1 of EyeSpy+ was submitted as a project deliverable that could perform audible notifications and capture photos when a cell phone was detected.
 Then, in Machine Learning class with Dr. J. Hosie, a study of training machine learning models and techniques with statistical analysis introduced the foundational experience to leverage advanced modeling techniques through a more creative approach."

 The program has taught me to approach software design and systems engineering as a Computer Scientist.
 Begining with research foundations and identifying the state of the art through recent publications of peer reviewed research.

- How has the program changed your approach to building software?

- First, I learned how to build advanced software and write modular code to make my applications scaleable.
+I learned how to build advanced software and write modular code to make my applications scaleable.
 Now, I have a better understanding of building in unit tests and robust feedback into the development to identify any issues along the way.
 Most importantly I learned that the applications need to go through human-computer interaction evaluation and testing for non-developer users in order to make the software universally usable.

+Going forward I want to continue to work in AI / ML efficiency research to enable AI integrations with less electricity and processing requirements.

   </p>